Tensions between Israel and Palestinians are sky-high. Here's what you need to know - KESQ

 What is the international community’s position?

-The effort to evict Palestinian families from the Sheik Jarrah neighborhood has been widely criticized.
+The effort to evict Palestinian families from the Sheikh Jarrah neighborhood has been widely criticized.

 State Department spokesman Ned Price said in early May that the United States is “deeply concerned about the potential eviction of Palestinian families in Sheikh Jarrah and Silwan neighborhoods of Jerusalem, many of whom have lived in their homes for generations.
 As we have consistently said, it is critical to avoid steps that exacerbate tensions or take us farther away from peace.
 This includes evictions in East Jerusalem, settlement activity, home demolitions, and acts of terrorism.”